This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 How To Set Attainable Deadlines

 The first step in setting attainable deadlines is to break down your project into smaller chunks.
-For example, research, an outline, the first 1000 words, last 1000 words, and editing.
+For example, research, outline, writing the first 1000 words, then the last 1000 words, and finally editing.
+Breaking things down not only makes tasks less daunting, but the consistency of regularly hitting smaller deadlines will increase your motivation and your productivity.

-Next, look back at previous projects and notice where there have been delays.
-Maybe your piece required more research or editing took longer than you anticipated.
-Factor all this into the time it takes to complete your writing project.
+Next, review previous projects and notice past delays.
+Maybe your piece required more research or editing took longer than anticipated.
+Factor this into the time it takes to complete your next writing project.
+Never stop evaluating and updating your processes.

+Even if your client hasn’t given you a deadline for a post, set a deadline for scheduling, submitting, or publishing.
 This ensures you don’t rush your post because of a deadline and hand in mediocre work.
+We recommend using personal Kanban to manage writing projects.

-Creative writing is a lonely profession, but this doesn’t mean you shouldn’t make time to socialize with friends and family and meet new people.
+Creative writing is a lonely profession, after all writers spend a lot of time alone with their ideas and words.
+However, this doesn’t mean you shouldn’t make time to socialize with friends and family and meet new people.

 How To Overcome Feeling Socially Isolated